DayhomeRegistry/dayhomes/README.markdown

 * *Jon Holt* - primary support, [jon@dayhomeregistry.com](mailto:jon@dayhomeregistry.com), 780 399 3247, [@jonmholt on Twitter](https://twitter.com/jonmholt), [Google+](https://plus.google.com/104840916888359192970/posts), [jonmholt on GitHub](https://github.com/jonmholt)
 * *Mark Bennett* - project management, [mark@burmis.ca](mailto:mark@burmis.ca), 780 826 6275, [@MarkBennett on Twitter](https://twitter.com/MarkBennett), [Google+](https://plus.google.com/104431949275766772757/posts), [MarkBennett on GitHub](https://github.com/MarkBennett)

-## Past team members
+	### Past team members
  * *Nathan Bertram* - development, [nbertram@gmail.com](mailto:nbertram@gmail.com), [@nathanbertram on Twitter](https://twitter.com/nathanbertram), [Google+](https://plus.google.com/118053740037238335612/posts), [GitHub](https://github.com/nathanbertram)
  * *Ryan Jones* - development, [ryan.michael.jones@gmail.com](mailto:ryan.michael.jones@gmail.com), 780 907 2969, [https://twitter.com/ryanonrails], [Google+](https://plus.google.com/108111379110069559271/posts), [ryanonrails on GitHub](https://github.com/ryanonrails)
  * *Vonn Gondziola* - user experience, [vonngondziola@gmail.com](mailto:vonngondziola@gmail.com), 780 237 5654, [@vonnziola on Twitter](https://twitter.com/#!/vonnziola), [Google+](https://plus.google.com/104018711410926928454/posts), [vonziola on GitHub](https://github.com/vonnziola)

 ## Development Process

-All team members coordinate using Pivotal Tracker.
+All team members coordinate using [Pivotal Tracker](https://www.pivotaltracker.com/projects/567925).
 It lists all the stories, tasks, bugs, and releases associated with our project in the order in which they should be completed.
-If you don’t have access to Pivotal Tracker or aren’t sure how to use it, contact mark@burmis.ca.
+If you don’t have access to Pivotal Tracker or aren’t sure how to use it, contact [Jon](jon@dayhomeregistry.com).

 Day by day, developers should be signing in to Pivotal to find out what the team expects them to work on.
 If you don’t own any story and have nothing to work on then just start work on the next story listed in Pivotal.
 If you’re not sure about the next story, or need help deciding what to start next then send an email to the team.
 Please don’t wait for us to reach out to you if you’ve got nothing to do.